 Spring Grove: A private facility in Baltimore County providing treatment for individuals with psychiatric illness.

-Support Broker: For Waiver participants who self-direct their services, this person assists with staffing and oversight of the service
+Support Broker: Employee who assists with staffing and oversight of service delivery for Waiver participants who self-direct their services.

 Supported Employment: Regular or intermittent support services for persons with disabilities to aid in obtaining and maintaining community-based employment.